What Your CLEP Score Means

 - Multiple-choice tests are scored by a computer.

-On CLEP tests, you receive one point for each correct answer.
+On CLEP exams, you receive one point for each correct answer.
 Points aren't deducted for wrong or skipped answers.
 This means that you should do your best to answer each question on a CLEP exam.

 What Your Score Means